UW-Madison-CBML/MORFEA/README.md

+# MORFEA
-# IVF Morphodynamics: Recurrent encoders can preserve morphodynamic features
+Recurrent encoders can preserve morphodynamic features
 ## Introduction
 The goal of this project is to develop a method for studying human in-vitro fertilized embryos using unsupervised deep learning.
 We use a convolutional recurrent autoencoder to embed embryo image sequences and then study the geometric and morphodynamic features of these *latent trajectories*.